What time is Made in Chelsea on TV?

 It’s easier to keep track of whether Sam Thompson and Tiffany Watson are on or off than who’s currently in the cast of Made in Chelsea.
 Basically, it’s really difficult.

-Harry Barron is also back with a new girlfriend Melissa, while Louise Thompson and Ryan Libbey will be in for a shock when Alik Alfus makes his return and wants to make amends.
+Harry Barron is also back, and Louise Thompson and Ryan Libbey will be in for a shock when Alik Alfus makes his return and wants to make amends.

 Judging by this picture that Alik uploaded to Instagram, we can also expect Francis Boulle, Jamie Laing, Sam Thompson and Proudlock to make a return.